Industry Dynamics with Cartels: The Case of the Container Shipping Industry: Counterfactuals

+Shipping conferences affected the industry through two distinct mechanisms: collective control of route prices and the internal division of conference cargo.
+The first determined the rents available to conference carriers; the second determined how those rents were distributed across carriers of different sizes.
+Because both mechanisms changed current profits, they could alter entry, exit, shipbuilding, and hence future shipping capacity.
+Their welfare effects therefore cannot be inferred from contemporaneous freight rates alone.
+The central welfare question is whether conference rents financed valuable capacity expansion or instead induced entry and shipbuilding whose resource costs exceeded their service gains.

+I use the model to answer two counterfactual questions.
+What market structure would have emerged without conference price coordination?
+How would quota rules favoring smaller or larger carriers have changed investment and welfare?
+The first exercise removes the estimated price wedges and, as an upper bound, imposes hypothetical full collusion; the second changes the internal quota rule.
+For each exercise, I recompute static profits, solve for equilibrium choice probabilities, and simulate 1,000 market paths through the 1984 terminal state.
+I measure welfare over the conference period 1973--1983, with all annual flows discounted to 1973.
+The 1984 state affects pre-1984 choices through the terminal value but is not included in the reported welfare totals.

-\subsection{With and without shipping cartels}
+\subsection{With and Without Shipping Cartels}

-The long-run effect of cartels is a fundamental question in empirical studies.
-In a first counterfactual simulation, I hypothetically eliminate the cartel effect in the profit function and assume that individual service supply is determined by Equation \eqref{eq:individual_supply_curve} in the whole period.
-The counterfactual of zero cartel effects is similar to \cite{kalouptsidi2017res} in which the Chinese shipbuilding industry would not receive any subsidy in the counterfactuals.
-For this counterfactual scenario, I solve the model for a new equilibrium under zero cartel effects (i.e., $\tilde{\gamma}_1=\tilde{\gamma}_2=0$) and use the equilibrium choice probabilities to run 1,000 simulations of the equilibrium path for each level firm in each market.
+In the first counterfactual, I eliminate the cartel effect from the profit function and assume that individual service supply is determined by equation \eqref{eq:individual_supply_curve} throughout the sample.
+This non-cartel counterfactual parallels the removal of shipbuilding subsidies in \cite{kalouptsidi2017res}.
+I solve for a new equilibrium under $\tilde{\gamma}_1=\tilde{\gamma}_2=0$ and use the resulting equilibrium choice probabilities to simulate 1,000 paths in each market.

-Table \ref{tb:state_transition_counterfactual_without_cartel} presents state transition patterns of the benchmark model and a counterfactual model without cartel effects.
-Cartel effects increase the entry and investment of firms in transpacific and transatlantic markets by at most 0.5 firm units for all level firms.
-Although the effects on a dynamic decision seem small relative to the dynamic sunk costs, the economic impacts are not negligible because the change of market configuration for all level firms significantly affects firms' profits.
-Cartel effects are small in the Asia-Europe market because the effect is small relative to the average marginal cost and profit rather than in other markets.
-This suggests the market heterogeneity of the impact of cartels.